EffectOrientedProgramming/book/Chapters/06_Composability.md

     textAlert(topStory).run
 ```

+#### Short-circuiting

+Short-circuiting is an essential part Effect Systems because they enable a linear sequence of expressions which helps make code much easier to understand.
+The explicit knowledge of exactly how each Effect can fail is part of definition of the Effect.

+In order for Effect Systems to have recovery operations, they must know when failure happens.

 ### Final Collective Criticism

 Each of original approaches gives you benefits, but you can't easily assemble a program that utilizes all of them.
 They must be manually transformed into each other .